-Many of you probably don’t know – but I'm a huge Olympics fan.
-As a father, I look forward to watching the games with my son because growing up, it was a tradition for me to watch every Olympic competition possible with my father and I would wait anxiously for the Olympics to roll in every 4 years (before they were staggered in '94) so we could have that quality time together and I could learn all the things my father shared with me during the Olympics.
+I'm a huge Olympics fan.
+As a father, I look forward to watching the games with my son because growing up, it was a tradition for me to watch every Olympic competition possible with my father.
+I would wait anxiously for the Olympics to roll in every 4 years (before they were staggered in '94) so we could have that quality time together and I could learn all the things my father shared with me during the Olympics.

 With my father and brother on Father's Day

-Here are some of my takeaways from this year's Olympics:
+Here are some lessons from this year's Olympics:

 - There's room at the top for everyone.
 Qatar's Mutaz Essa Barshim And Italy's Gianmarco Tamberi showed us how much better it is to share a win with someone than be alone at the top of the podium when they opted to share the gold medal for high jump.
 It's ok to embrace and share the spotlight and rewards with your competition.
 Find opportunities to collaborate with your competitors.

 - Mastery comes in all shapes and sizes.
 Japan's Momiji Nishiya, 13 and and China's Quan Hongchan, 14 showed us what mastery looks like in skateboarding and diving, respectively, both taking gold.
 In business, many communities and groups are overlooked based on their history of achievement.
 There's a unique opportunity right now to highlight qualified voices that have been historically unseen or marginalized.

 - Share your wins with those who helped you win.
-Caeleb Dressel's 5 gold medals in swimming (only been done by 4 men before him) is the result of a lifetime of hard work and doing whatever it takes, no matter the circumstance, to fulfill on that dream.
-As I watched it unfold, so did my list of where I haven’t been doing whatever it takes.
-Then he gave away the first of these medals to one of his teammates who helped him get there.
-Practicing gratitude and generosity and how important this lesson is in business.
+Caeleb Dressel's 5 gold medals in swimming (only been done by 4 men before him) is the result of a lifetime of hard work and doing whatever it takes, no matter the circumstance, to fulfill on his dream.
+As I watched him give away the first of these medals to one of his teammates who helped him get there, I was reminded to practice gratitude and generosity and how important this lesson is in business.
 Consider sharing your wins by donating to a charity or by rewarding those who helped you achieve.

-- There are things more important than winning and being the best.
+- There are things more important than winning the gold.
 USA's Isaiah Jewett and Botswana's Nijel Amos reminded me of our collective humanity after getting tangled up in their race, embracing, and walking to the finish line together – in last.
 Everything we do – all of our winning can sometimes overshadow how important it is just to be human sometimes.
 That moment transcended every gold medal for me and is etched into my memory permanently.
 Often, as entrepreneurs, we measure the money and forget to measure the difference we make for people – let's embrace that a little more and focus on making impact in addition to income.